rishitagupta11/Construction-Project-Management/README.md

 This repository contains a **Construction Schedule** project created using Microsoft Excel.
 The project demonstrates the scheduling of various construction activities over a specified timeline using a Gantt chart.

 ## 🚀 Overview
 The project visualizes tasks, start and end dates, and duration using a custom Gantt chart built in Excel.
-The schedule outlines a step-by-step construction process for **Project-ABC** and highlights task dependencies, timelines, and resource planning.
+The schedule outlines a step-by-step construction process and highlights task dependencies, timelines, and resource planning.

 ## 📝 Key Features
 1. **Gantt Chart Visualization**